Downtown (Washington, D.C.): Character, attractions, and services

 By the 1990s and continuing into the 2010s, the core of the downtown district was almost exclusively commercial, and its primary commercial use was as office buildings.
 The area also featured a number of attractions, including museums (such as the International Spy Museum, National Aquarium, National Archives, National Building Museum, National Museum of Women in the Arts, National Portrait Gallery, Newseum, and Smithsonian American Art Museum) and theaters (such as Ford's Theatre, National Theatre, Shakespeare Theatre, Warner Theatre, and Woolly Mammoth Theatre).
 The Penn Quarter and Chinatown areas in particular are home to many bars and restaurants, and the observation deck in the tower of the Old Post Office Pavilion is known for its views of the city.
 7th Street NW between H and F Streets NW—a short commercial strip known as "Gallery Place"—has become a major hub of bars, restaurants, theaters, and upscale retail shops.

 However, even as late as 2010, most of the core area tended to be empty of pedestrian foot traffic at night, except for streets immediately around theaters and restaurants.
 Downtown D.C. has been adding residents, however, and pedestrian traffic at night is increasing.
 In 1990, the area had about 4,000 residents, but this had increased to 8,449 by 2010.
 Such increases appear small, but are more significant than they seem because the city's height restrictions limit population density.
 The completion of the $950 million CityCenterDC project in late 2013 is estimated to add another 1,000 or more residents.
 One exception to the low nighttime foot traffic is Gallery Place, where large crowds gather day and night, especially after sporting events at the Capital One Arena.
 Crime and street brawls increased in the area and its adjacent Gallery Place Metro station between 2008 and 2010, primarily due to the large groups of teenagers from across the metropolitan area gathering there.

 Notable downtown restaurants include Fogo de Chão, Loeb's NY Deli, Old Ebbitt Grill, and Wok 'n' Roll (located in the Mary E. Surratt Boarding House).
-Chinatown and Gallery Place are noted for being geographically small but also having a very large number of restaurants.
+Many restaurants are concentrated in the relatively small areas of Chinatown and Gallery Place.

 Capital One Arena (originally MCI Center, later Verizon Center), a major basketball, hockey, and events venue, opened on Mount Vernon Square in 1997.
 It proved to be a major attraction, drawing more than 20 million visitors in its first decade of operation.

-Union Station anchors downtown on the east and besides serving as a hub for Amtrak, VRE and MARC suburban rail, Metro rail and buses, was also an important shopping and dining destination from 1988 until COVID-19 in 2020 foreced most tenants to close.
+Union Station anchors downtown on the east and besides serving as a hub for Amtrak, VRE and MARC suburban rail, Metro rail and buses, was also an important shopping and dining destination from 1988 until 2020, the COVID-19 pandemic in Washington, D.C. forced most tenants to close.
 As of 2022, authorities are considering plans for renovation and new construction over the railyards behind the station connecting it to the burgeoning NoMa neighborhood.